 This female ornament has quite a long history (it can be traced back around 4000 years in India), and today we all associate it to the seductive belly dancing in the Middle East.

 However, belly chains haven’t often trended in the Western world – until now, that is!
 Worn with shorts and crop tops or bikinis, they really enhance a woman’s feminine curves.

-Though you can find them made from multiple materials, we recommend all natural ones, like these handmade waist beads crafted in Africa.
+Though you can find them made from multiple materials, we recommend all natural ones, like these handmade waist beads crafted in Africa, below.